mirumee/ariadne-website/docs/intro.md

 We want our API to greet clients with a "Hello (user agent)!" string.
 This means that the `hello` field has to have a resolver that somehow finds the client's user agent, and returns a greeting message from it.

-At its simplest, resolver is a function that returns a value:
+At its simplest, a resolver is a function that returns a value:

 ```python
 def resolve_hello(*_):